 Join us for the July edition of our Community Tour Series which invites a new speaker each month to lead a tour of a current exhibition, giving our audience a unique perspective on the artwork on display.
 This month we are thrilled to welcome Edmonton Journal writer David Staples to lead a tour of the exhibition Sidney Kelsie: Right in Your Own Backyard which celebrate one of Edmonton’s best known folk artists.
 David Staples has collected and has written several articles about Kelsie during his lifetime and will give the audience an added insight to Kelsie’s life and practice.
 This tour is happening during our monthly FREE night at the AGA, which happens the last Thursday of the month from 4-7pm.

-You can participate in this free hour-long program both in-person and online through our Zoom livestream.
+You can participate in this free hour-long program in-person.
 Registration is required for guests attending in person; due to the space limitations, registration is limited.
-The livestream of the artist talk is free and will require advance registration as well.

 About the Artist